 Unfortunately for him, the Lord does not always go along with our plans.

-this is what happened to Ahab.
+This happened to Ahab.

-said, As the LORD liveth, what the LORD saith unto me, that will I speak.1 Kings 22:14
+Said, As the LORD liveth, what the LORD saith unto me, that will I speak.1 Kings 22:14

 Syria defeated Israel and Judah on the battlefield.
 An arrow hit King Ahab, causing him to die.
 His defiance cost him his life.